Skip to main content

 WHO SHOULD TEACH THE LST PROGRAM FOR IT TO BE EFFECTIVE?
 The LST program is easy to use and can be effectively implemented by teachers, school counselors, prevention specialists, community youth educators, and other program providers.

 IS LST EVIDENCE-BASED?
 LST is the most widely used evidence-based tobacco, alcohol, drug abuse, and violence prevention programs available.
 It is also one of the most comprehensive and rigorously tested prevention programs in America today.
-LST has been extensively tested and proven effective both by Dr. Botvin and colleagues at Cornell University’s Weill Cornell Medical College and by a number of independent research groups.
+LST has been extensively tested and proven effective both by Dr. Gilbert J. Botvin and colleagues at Cornell University’s Weill Cornell Medical College and by a number of independent research groups.

 HOW EFFECTIVE IS LST?
 Studies testing the effectiveness of LST show that it can reduce the prevalence of tobacco, alcohol, and illicit drug use by as much as 80%.
 It can also reduce multiple drug use by up to 66%.
 Research conducted for the elementary version of the program shows a 60% reduction in tobacco and alcohol use as well as increased self-esteem.
 LST has also been shown to reduce violent and aggressive behavior.